soumyachauhan/Football-EDA/README.md

  Libraries required are `numpy` ,`pandas` ,`seaborn` ,`matplotlib` ,`plotly` ,`dash` ,`ipywidgets` ,`scipy` and `scikit-learn`.

 ## Acknowledgments
- * We extend our gratitude to [dcereijo](https://data.world/dcereijo) for providing the dataset used in this analysis.
+ * We extend our gratitude to [David Cereijo]((https://github.com/dcaribou)) for providing the dataset used in this analysis.
  * We appreciate the contributions of the open-source community and the various libraries utilized in this project.

 ## Contact